 The really deep moments in meditation are unpredictable, unique, unforgettable, always unrepeatable and, generally, indescribable.
 They are like a trip of self-discovery by unexplored internal lands, which is completed only when we have opened our eyes with perceptions “of the beyond” different from those who have never embarked on experiences of this kind… They are like the episode of a ceremony that celebrates connecting to an inner source of inexhaustible energy.

-I. Purpose of life (dharma bhava)
+I. Virtue (dharma bhava)

 II.
 Detachment (vairagya bhava)

 III.
-Self-knowledge (jnana bhava)
+Knowledge (jnana bhava)

 IV.
-Self-suffiency (aishvarya bhava)
+Power (aishvarya bhava)

 Similarly, in approaching life in a holistic way, ancient yoga defines the following four fundamental pillars and their respective daily practices for achieving integral health: